pulkitcode/Unimelb-Data-Science/README.md

 # Unimelb-Computing

 A brief overview about the subjects I did while at Unimelb pursuing an undergraduate degree majoring in Computing and Software Systems.

 Here are the subjects that I did and currently doing over the past 2 years.
-I was going on exchange but that got cancelled (twice), I have planned my entire third year on exchange.
-If you want advice on any of the subjects below, text me on linkedin or messenger.
+I was going on exchange to NUS but that got cancelled (twice), I have planned my entire third year on exchange to UIUC, Chicago.
+If you want advice on any of the subjects below or exchange, text me on linkedin or messenger.

 ```shell
 Foundations of Computing